Cuba mourns after 107 killed in airliner crash - Journal du Cameroun

 Mexico said it was sending two civil aviation specialists to help in the investigation.
 The six crew members were Mexican nationals.

-Boeing issued a statement saying that a “technical team stands ready to assist” and offering condolences to friends and relatives of the victims.
+Boeing issued a statement saying that a “technical team stands ready to assist” and offered condolences to friends and relatives of the victims.

 Castro sent his condolences to families bereaved in the “catastrophic accident,” a statement read, as Russian President Vladimir Putin and a string of Latin American leaders also expressed sympathy.